Datavault-UK/automate-dv-docs/docs/tutorial/tut_point_in_time.md

 ### Setting up PIT models

 Create a new dbt model as before.
-We'll call this one `pit_cstomer`.
+We'll call this one `pit_customer`.

 `example_name_pit.sql`
 ```jinja